-- a) RPL credit will be awarded in the form of either: - Module exemption, exempting you from studying specified Open University module(s) where the learning outcomes, level and amount of your previous study or experience match or exceed those of the relevant Open University module(s) - General credit exemption, exempting you from studying a specified amount of credit at a particular level or stage of a qualification where the learning outcomes of your previous study or experience broadly align with the learning outcomes in the relevant level or stage of the Open University qualification.
-The level and amount of your previous study or experience must match or exceed the amount of general credit awarded to you.
+- a) RPL credit will be awarded in the form of either: - (i) Module exemption, exempting you from studying specified Open University module(s) where the learning outcomes, level and amount of your previous study or experience match or exceed those of the relevant Open University module(s) - (ii) General credit exemption, exempting you from studying a specified amount of credit at a particular level or stage of a qualification where the learning outcomes of your previous study or experience broadly align with the learning outcomes in the relevant level or stage of the Open University qualification.
+The level and amount of your previous study or experience must match or exceed the amount of general credit awarded to you. - b) RPL in the form of either RPCL or RPEL is not approved for every Open University qualification.